Big Big Train: 2022–present

 On 27 April 2022, Big Big Train announced former Premiata Forneria Marconi singer and keyboard player, Alberto Bravin, as their new lead vocalist.
 On 15 January 2023, it was announced that Carly Bryant was departing Big Big Train, to be replaced by Dim Gray's Oskar Holldorff.
 In December 2023, the band announced their first studio album of new material with Alberto Bravin, The Likes Of Us, which was released in March 2024.
 In the same month they also announced their first US tour dates, also for March 2024.
 In late September/early October 2024 the band embarked on a limited tour of the UK and Europe.

+Big Big Train released their first full concept album titled Woodcut on Feb 7th, 2026.
+The album was produced and largely arranged by singer Alberto Bravin, and also saw writing contributions from Clare Lindley, who penned the lyrics for the single "The Sharpest Blade."
+The album also has vocal contributions from each member of the band..
+While on tour in Oslo, Greg Spawton and Alberto Bravin visited the Munch Museum, where a display of woodcuts sparked an unexpected moment of inspiration.
+Struck by both the term “woodcut” and the artistic concept of carving negatives to create a final image, they immediately saw its potential as an album title and story and it became the starting point for a full concept album.